Can Non-Union Work be Converted to Union Work? YES! It can!

 Working towards those vouchers?
 Stop!

-There’s a simpler way to get into the union and you only need a webcam and a little imagination to do it.
+There’s a simpler way to get into the union and you only need a little imagination to do it.
 Well that and the initiation fee, of course.
 If you check out www.sagaftra.org and head over to the “New Media” portion under the contracts tab, you can sign up and become a union signatory.
 After doing this, you can create a quick webisode of something fun, Taft-Hartley yourself, and you’re in like Flynn.
 Just make sure your content is not selling something or educational – it must be for entertainment purposes.

 As voice actors, we want to be able to do what we love and get paid a reasonable wage while we do it.
 Now you can continue to do that while earning money towards your pension and benefits under the union contract.